-- σ = interaction stress (shear or normal as relevant) - σ{ult} = maximum value of the stress

-- = displacement - D, B = geometry parameters defined as below.
+C()) σ σ ult C() = interaction stress (shear or normal as relevant) = maximum value of the stress = a coefficient defined by a user-defined function (see Pile-soil interaction curves δ D, B = displacement= geometry parameters defined as below.

-The values of δ represent the relative displacement between the pile and the elastic ground near it.
-That is, δ is the non-linear deformation of the soil local to the pile, which is usually behaving in a non-linear manner.
+The values of $\delta$ represent the relative displacement between the pile and the elastic ground near it.
+That is, $\delta$ is the non-linear deformation of the soil local to the pile, which is usually behaving in a non-linear manner.